 Workplace Sexual Assault Attorneys Serving North Texas

-There are specific time limits for filing a civil lawsuit based on sexual assault in Texas.
-If you experienced any sexual misconduct at your job, consult a personal injury lawyer at Crowe Arnold & Majors as soon as possible, and report the incident to authorities.
-We offer powerful legal guidance– attuned to the sensitive nature of these cases.
-The initial legal consultation is free, and any discussion remains confidential and without obligation to proceed.
+Explore your options for legal recourse with Dallas personal injury lawyers at Crowe Arnold & Majors, LLP.
+We offer powerful legal guidance–attuned to the sensitive nature of these cases.
+Take the first step and call us now; the initial legal consultation is free, and any discussion remains confidential, and without obligation to proceed.